5 myths (and facts) about the dangers of Botox

 1. Botox atrophies muscles

-Therefore, no, the face from the use of Botox will not become “stone”: in the face there are a lot of muscles responsible for facial expressions, and in most of them, Botox injections are not made.
-In addition, if you stop injections, the muscles again They will get it power.
+Therefore, no, the face will not become “stony” from the use of Botox: there are a lot of muscles in the face that are responsible for facial expressions, and most of them do not receive Botox injections.
+In addition, if you stop the injections, the muscles will again will dial strength.

 What do our verdicts mean?